UN: 'Extreme lack of food' for many in Ethiopia's Tigray

 The war has shifted in recent weeks, with the Tigray forces retreating into their region after attempting to advance on the capital, Addis Ababa, and Ethiopia’s military saying it would not pursue them further.
 That opened the way for fresh mediation efforts by the United States and the African Union, with humanitarian access a key goal.

 Aid has begun reaching people in the Amhara and Afar regions after Tigray forces’ incursions there displaced hundreds of thousands.
-But the new WFP report said that some 9 million people need food assistance across the three war-affected regions.
+But the new WFP report said that some 9 million people, the most yet in the war, need food assistance across the three affected regions.

 Ethiopia’s foreign ministry this week said it was working with aid partners to facilitate daily cargo flights to Tigray “to transport much-needed medicines and supplies.”
 It is not clear when the daily flights will begin, though the International Committee of the Red Cross on Wednesday announced that it had made its first delivery of medical supplies to Tigray since September, calling it “a huge relief.”
 A second flight followed on Thursday.